maxbeauchamp/4DVARNN-DinAE/README.md

 ## Results

-Below is an illustration of the results obtained on the daily velocity SSH field when interpolating pseudo irregular and noisy wide-swath SWOT observations built (top-right panel) from  an idealized groundtruth (top-left panel) with state-of-the-art optimal interpolation (bottom-left panel) and the newly proposed end-to-end learning approach:
+Below is an illustration of the results obtained on the daily velocity SSH field when interpolating pseudo irregular and noisy observations (top-right panels) corresponding to along-track nadir (left) with additional pseudo wide-swath SWOT observations (right) built from an idealized groundtruth (top-left panels) with state-of-the-art optimal interpolation (bottom-left panels) and the newly proposed end-to-end learning approach (bottom-right panels):

 Nadir only                 |  Nadir+SWOT
 :-------------------------:|:-------------------------: